nguy8tri/DONES/README.md

 # Running DONES

 - Make sure you have a Linux System of Subsystem, Windows Subsystem for Linux (WSL) for example, which can be downloaded withn Visual Studio Code (VS Code).
 - Install g++.
-On your linux terminal: `sudo apt install g++`
+On Ubuntu: `sudo apt install g++`
 - Install make.
-On your linux terminal: `sudo apt install make`
+On Ubuntu: `sudo apt install make`
+- Install cmake.
+On Ubuntu: `sudo apt install cmake`
+- Install python3.8.
+On Ubuntu: `sudo apt install python3.8` and `sudo apt install python3.8-dev`
 - Install git.
-On your linux terminal: `sudo apt install git`.
+On Ubuntu: `sudo apt install git`.
 Make sure you sign in.
 - Clone this repositiory.
 On your linux terminal: `git clone https://github.com/nguy8tri/DONES`.
 Then, `cd dones`.
-- Run `make` and `./dones`, and it should give a distribution based on entries inside of main (Interface coming soon).
+- Then, we need to compile our C++ files.
+On Ubuntu:
+    `mkdir build`
+    `cd build`
+    `cmake ..`
+- Then, `make`, `cd ..` and `python3.8 PythonMain.py`, you will be guided with the interface.
+To rerun the program, you only need to repeat `python3.8 PythonMain.py`

 # Specifications

-- **Dimensions**: All objects are 3D, but certain objects can be simulated as 2D or 1D objects.
+- **Dimensions**: All objects are 3D, but certain objects can be modeled/simulated as 2D or 1D objects.
 Our simulation can handle:
     - [ ] 1 Dimension
     - [X] 2 Dimensions
     - [ ] 3 Dimensions